If anyone ever tells you that something’s bad quality because it’s made in China, you should direct them to Grant Stone.

 Grant Stone Chelsea Boot Price

-The quality really is on par with high end boots — or “medium end” if you consider “high end” over a thousand bucks — and whether or not you’ve found something you take issue with, there’s no arguing that these boots would easily cost over a hundred dollars extra if they weren’t made in China.
+The quality really is on par with high end boots — or “medium end” if you consider “high end” over a thousand bucks — and whether or not you’ve found something you take issue with, there’s no arguing that these boots would easily cost $200 more if they weren’t made in China.

 I think most people would agree with me that these shoes are pretty close to Alden quality, in construction and materials if not the last, and the boots are really well constructed: tough waxy suede, thick leather midsole, vegetable tanned leather all through the soles and the welt, there’s a full grain leather counter, plus it’s a boot that can be a work horse or a daily commuter.

-Maybe it doesn’t have a hiking ready Commando soles or whatever — you shouldn’t wear Chelseas for hiking anyway — but it has a really nice balance of heavy duty and refined, all grounded in the traditional construction of a grail boot.
+Maybe it doesn’t have a hiking ready Commando soles or whatever — you shouldn’t wear Chelseas for hiking anyway, they don’t secure the foot well enough — but it has a really nice balance of heavy duty and refined, all grounded in the traditional construction of a grail boot.

 It’s not super casual or super dressy, so if you want a boot that firmly lands in one of those categories, it’s possible you won’t love it.
 But it is a great boot for dark jeans or for khakis and any outfit that can sit atop them.

 The main thing that might drive you away is if you want as much of your money to stay in the US as possible and you don’t want to pay for boots made overseas.
 That’s fine, you’ll just pay a lot more for the same boot.
 (Materially speaking, of course.)
-The craftsmanship is top notch and these boots an easily go toe to toe with four or five hundred dollar boots.
+The craftsmanship is top notch and Grant Stone’s Chelsea boots can easily go toe to toe with $500 boots.